 Research Assistant I - Molecular Neurobiology Laboratory, Dr. Kenta Asahina

 This position is a part of a research team focused on understanding the genetic and neural control of animal behavior.
 Under the supervision of the Principal Investigator (PI) and a postdoctoral scholar, incumbent executes experiments and aids laboratory management.
-The main duty is a support role for the behavioral experiment using the fruit fly (Drosophila melanogaster).
-Additional tasks include behavioral data analysis using machine-vision and machine-learning, molecular cloning, immunohistochemistry, and maintenance of the transgenic Drosophila strains.
+The main duty is a support role for the histological and behavioral experiment using the fruit fly (Drosophila melanogaster).
+Additional tasks include behavioral data analysis using machine vision and machine learning-based programs, molecular cloning, immunohistochemistry, and maintenance of the transgenic Drosophila strains.
 Demonstrated skills to conduct experiment in the lab and to keep records are essential.
 He or she will need to communicate with various personnel in and outside of the laboratory for the smooth operation of scientific research.

-- Assisting other post-docs and students with maintenance of molecular biology reagents and Drosophila.
+- Assisting post-docs with maintenance of molecular biology reagents and Drosophila

-- Managing day-to-day activities within the research laboratory, including ensuring operation of essential equipment, making sure adequate supplies are available for routine experimental procedures, reviewing budgets, etc.
+- Managing day-to-day activities within the research laboratory, including ensuring operation of essential equipment, making sure adequate supplies are available for routine experimental procedures.